Belfast to Host Fleadh Cheoil 2026: City Centre Pedestrianisation Plans Unveiled

 What's Next

 The council will publish final road closure details following the public consultation period.
 Businesses and residents within the city centre event zone are encouraged to engage with the council's logistics hub.
-Full details are available at Belfast City Council.
+Full details are available at Belfast City Council, with further information on the festival programme at Fleadh Cheoil na hÉireann and on Belfast's UNESCO City of Music designation at Belfast City Council's music pages.